Books we can’t wait to read in 2017

 Rise of the Dungeon Master: Gary Gygax and the Creation of D&D by David Kushner, illustrated by Koren Shadmi (5/9, Nation Books)

 Did you know that Gygax, the creator of Dungeons and Dragons, grew up in Lake Geneva, Wisconsin?
 Now you do!
-Who knows what other surprises lurk in this biography-in-graphic-novel-form?
+Who knows what other surprises lurk in this biography the form of a graphic novel?

 The Answers by Catherine Lacey (6/6, FSG)